 What’s so amazing about Portugal’s capital city is all the things to do in Lisbon with kids.
 There are always exciting activities and sightseeing opportunities kids and parents can enjoy together.
 From the centuries-old castles to the ultramodern museums, Lisbon is the ultimate European vacation the whole family will love!
 Enjoy Lisbon with your kids!

-RELATED: Searching for more Portugal travel tips?
-You should also check out our Portugal Family Itinerary!
+Searching for more Portugal travel tips?
+Check out our Portugal Family Itinerary!

 *Due to the COVID-19 pandemic, some of the attractions, accommodations, or things to do on this list may be closed.
 Please ensure availability before making your decision.

 *This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations we expressed here we have compiled from submissions submitted by the generous members of our Families Who Love To Travel community.

 - 14 Best Hotels In Venice For Families

 - Top 8 Family-Friendly Destinations in Austria for an Unforgettable Vacation With Kids